 Atherosclerosis is the most common form of arteriosclerosis, which is a general term for several disorders that cause thickening and loss of elasticity in the arterial wall.
 Atherosclerosis is also the most serious and clinically relevant form of arteriosclerosis because it causes coronary artery disease Overview of Coronary Artery Disease Coronary artery disease (CAD) involves impairment of blood flow through the coronary arteries, most commonly by atheromas.
 Clinical presentations include silent ischemia, angina pectoris, acute... read more and cerebrovascular disease Overview of Stroke Strokes are a heterogeneous group of disorders involving sudden, focal interruption of cerebral blood flow that causes neurologic deficit.
 Strokes can be Ischemic (80%), typically resulting... read more .
 Nonatheromatous forms of arteriosclerosis include arteriolosclerosis Arteriolosclerosis Nonatheromatous arteriosclerosis is age-related fibrosis in the aorta and its major branches.
 (See also Atherosclerosis.)
 Arteriosclerosis is a general term for several disorders that cause... read more and Mönckeberg arteriosclerosis Mönckeberg arteriosclerosis Nonatheromatous arteriosclerosis is age-related fibrosis in the aorta and its major branches.
 (See also Atherosclerosis.)
 Arteriosclerosis is a general term for several disorders that cause... read more .

 Atherosclerosis can affect all large and medium-sized arteries, including the coronary, carotid, and cerebral arteries; the aorta; its branches; and major arteries of the extremities.
 It is the leading cause of morbidity and mortality in the US and in most developed countries.
-In recent years, age-related mortality attributable to atherosclerosis has been decreasing, but in 2016, cardiovascular disease (CVD), primarily coronary and cerebrovascular atherosclerosis still caused about 18 million deaths worldwide (> 30% of all deaths [1 General references Atherosclerosis is characterized by patchy intimal plaques (atheromas) that encroach on the lumen of medium-sized and large arteries; the plaques contain lipids, inflammatory cells, smooth muscle... read more ]).
-In the US, > 800,000 people died of CVD in 2016, corresponding to almost 1 in 3 of all deaths (2 General references Atherosclerosis is characterized by patchy intimal plaques (atheromas) that encroach on the lumen of medium-sized and large arteries; the plaques contain lipids, inflammatory cells, smooth muscle... read more ).
-Atherosclerosis is rapidly increasing in prevalence in developing countries, and as people in developed countries live longer, incidence will increase.
+Age-related mortality attributable to atherosclerosis has been decreasing, but in 2019, cardiovascular disease, primarily coronary and cerebrovascular atherosclerosis still caused about 18 million deaths worldwide (> 30% of all deaths [ 1 General references Atherosclerosis is characterized by patchy intimal plaques (atheromas) that encroach on the lumen of medium-sized and large arteries.
+The plaques contain lipids, inflammatory cells, smooth muscle... read more ]).
+In the US, about 558,000 people died of cardiovascular disease in 2019 (2 General references Atherosclerosis is characterized by patchy intimal plaques (atheromas) that encroach on the lumen of medium-sized and large arteries.
+The plaques contain lipids, inflammatory cells, smooth muscle... read more ).
+Atherosclerosis is rapidly increasing in prevalence in low and middle income countries, and as people live longer, incidence will increase.
 Atherosclerosis is the leading cause of death worldwide.